qtile/qtile/newdocs/manual/wayland.md

 Please see the [Wayland To Do List](https://github.com/qtile/qtile/discussions/2409) discussion for the current state of development.
-Also checkout the [unresolved Wayland-specific issues](https://github.com/qtile/qtile/issues?q=is%3Aissue+is%3Aopen+label%3A%22core%3A+wayland%22) and [troubleshooting][debugging-wayland] for tips on how to debug Wayland problems.
+Also checkout the [unresolved Wayland-specific issues](https://github.com/qtile/qtile/issues?q=is%3Aissue+is%3Aopen+label%3A%22core%3A+wayland%22) and [troubleshooting][debugging-in-wayland] for tips on how to debug Wayland problems.

 NOTE: We currently support wlroots>=0.16.0,<0.17.0 and pywlroots==0.16.4.